-In February, Paulo Dantas, a composer, improviser and field recordist, visited Stockholm as a guest composer at Elektronmusik Studion, to master two new music releases (Eva Mitocondrial, by Insignificanto, and Facies, by Bella) and do some critical listening.
+In February, Paulo Dantas, a composer, improviser and field recordist, visited Stockholm as a guest composer at Elektronmusik Studion, to master two new music releases (Eva Mitocondrial, by Insignificanto, and Facies, by Bella) and to make some critical listening.

 We got the opportunity to meet and he very kindly agreed to share insights on listening, field recording and sound education for this blog.
 A long conversation has been recorded when we sat for a couple of hours in a Café in the Old Town, sipping on black coffee and ignoring the grey uncomfortable weather just outside the window.
 Perhaps our common mother language and interest on sound and field recording, brought us together for a long interesting talk after a few months of SoundCloud following, work listening and a few chat conversation here and then.

 Paulo comes from Rio de Janeiro, in Brazil, and at UNIRIO (Federal University of Rio de Janeiro State) he teaches musical analysis and experimental music.
 The first work I´ve heard from him is entitled “Cidade Arquipélago“, an album released on Seminal Records, an independent Brazilian label that focus on experimental music, including electroacoustic, noise and electronic.
 His album was recorded with binaural technique in Tokyo and Izu, between December 2014 and January 1st of 2015.

 We talked Portuguese which is probably logical since it´s our native language, but actually it revealed slightly difficult to me at some points, where I ended up sometimes throwing english terms (two years in Sweden has been making me confused).
 Now I write with an English translation, and noticed an interesting particularity: we have a word, which, is probably better translated as “awareness” which is “sensibilização“; you probably guess that it comes from sensitive, sensation.
 In Portuguese, we also use the term “sensation” to describe what most English speaking people would define as “feeling”, as in “I´ve got the feeling that”.
 In sum, when we use the word “sensibilização” we mean not only awareness but also being tuned to, as if we also acquire a new mindset or consciousness for something, which will likely never leave us.